department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/burial-flags.md

 [Read more about burial flags on the last page of the application (PDF)](https://www.vba.va.gov/pubs/forms/VBA-27-2008-ARE.pdf)

 ## What else should I know about burial flags?
-The Veteran’s family can donate the flag to a national cemetery that has an Avenue of Flags so that it can be flown on patriotic holidays.
+The Veteran’s family can donate the flag to a national cemetery that has an Avenue of Flags so it can be flown on patriotic holidays.

-We can’t replace flags that are lost, destroyed, or stolen, but some Veterans organizations may be able to help if something happens to the flag we gave you.
+We can’t replace flags that are lost, destroyed, or stolen, but some Veterans organizations may be able to help you get a replacement if something happens to the flag we gave you.